paschun/u-boot-build/README.md

 #### eMMC using U-Boot cmdline

-- Put `u-boot-rockchip.bin` on first partition of a SD card.
+- Copy `u-boot-rockchip.bin` to first partition of an SD card.
 - Run from U-Boot cmdline:
 ```
-# Read u-boot-rockchip.bin from first partition of a SD card
+# Read u-boot-rockchip.bin from first partition of an SD card
 load mmc 1:1 10000000 u-boot-rockchip.bin

 # Change to eMMC